ReimaLuoma/roommate/README.md

     - Documentation
     - Unit testing

-/// Improvement ideas:
+/// IMPROVEMENT IDEAS:
-    * Normal user to have admin rights
+    - Normal user to have admin rights
       - Resources to manage own library and loans
       - Way to access friends library for browsing

-    * More quick filter options
+    - More quick filter options
       - Language
       - Subtitles
       - Release Year
       - Custom duration range

-    * More robust search bar
+    - More robust search bar
       - include section for actors
       - movie collections

-    * Add books and music sections
+    - Add books and music sections

 /// ABOUT